 - Early Help East (Scarborough, Whitby, Ryedale): 01609 534852

 - Early Help West (Harrogate, Craven, Knaresborough, Ripon): 01609 534842

 - Early Help Central (Hambleton, Richmondshire, Selby): 01609 534829

-To complete an Early Help Assessment, please download below, alongside the Early Help Strategy which lays out the responsibility of all who work with children, young people and families in North Yorkshire to deliver Early Help:
+To complete an Early Help Assessment, please download below, alongside the Early Help Strategy which provides an overview what Early Help looks like in North Yorkshire: